devennn/devennn.github.io/_posts/2020-01-29-building-deploying-telegram-bot.md

 ---
 layout: post
-title: A simple Telegram conversation bot
+title: How to build and deploy a simple Telegram chatbot
 ---

 I want to build something "futuristic" while learning something new.
-So, I build a Telegram conversation bot.
+So, I build a Telegram chatbot.
 View [full code here](https://github.com/devennn/blog-code/tree/master/tonduyutung-bot)

 I called it Tonduyutung.
 Don't mind the name.
 It is a [dusun language for slow loris](https://glosbe.com/dtp/en/tonduyutung).